-Looking at the life of an Irish clerical family whose best known members include John Disney, sometime Mayor of Galway, and Catherine Disney (1806-1853), the lover of mathematician and astronomer Sir William Rowan Hamilton.
+Looking at the life of an Irish clerical family whose best known members include John Disney, sometime Mayor of Galway, and Catherine Disney (1800-1853), a sort of paramour of the mathematician and astronomer Sir William Rowan Hamilton.

 Origin of the Brabazons

 During the Tudor period, Sir William Brabazon prospered on the back of the Reformation and rose to become one of the most powerful men in the Kingdom of Ireland.
 (See Brabazon, Earls of Meath).
 Sir William’s son Edward Brabazon was an intimate friend of Robert Cecil, Earl of Salisbury, Secretary of State under Queen Elizabeth and King James.
 Knighted in 1595, Edward was further elevated to the peerage as Lord Brabazon, Baron of Ardee, Co.
 Louth by King James in 1616.
 His wife Mary was a daughter of Thomas Smyth of Mitcham, Surrey, who, as Clerk of the Green Cloth, organized some of Queen Elizabeth phenomenally expensive Royal Tours.